 Nonstick pans are also called as Teflon pans.
 But, actually, Teflon is the brand owned by Chemours.
 The nonstick coating they use is made of PTFE.
 Just like how Xerox became equivalent of photocopy, Teflon has become a synonym of PTFE.

-An often asked question is whether ceramic coated cookware are safe?
+An often-asked question is whether ceramic coated cookware are safe?
 The ceramic coating is made by a process called Sol-Gel whereby an inorganic compound is made in a gel-like form, which makes it easy to coat it over a metal.

 Here Silicon Dioxide ( sand) is used, which is a safe compound.
 It is highly heat resistant and doesn’t emit harmful chemicals.
 But, if strict safety standards are not followed, it could be contaminated with lead, cadmium and such heavy metals, which could leach into your food.
-So, you need to be sure to buy from reputed brands that use ceramic coating from EU which have stringent safety standards.
+So, you need to be sure to buy from reputed brands that use ceramic coating from the EU which has stringent safety standards.
 Even then, you can’t be 100% sure as these industries are unregulated in India.

 Related reading: 10 Essential Cookware You Should Have In Your Kitchen

-Best Safe and Healthy Cookware
+Best Safe and Healthy Cookware In India

 Cast Iron Cookware